juvelas/juvelas.github.io/_pages/publications.md

 * __Velasco, J.A__ & Pinto-Ledezma, J. 2018.
 Mapping diversification metrics in macroecological studies: Prospects and challenges.
 BioRxiv. doi: https://doi.org/10.1101/261867​

 # Under review

+* Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__.
+A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
+Submitted to Global Ecology and Biogeography.

 * Ramírez-Reyes, T., __Velasco, J.A__., Flores-Villela, O. & Piñero, D. Decoupling in diversification and body size rates during the radiation of Phyllodactylus: evidence suggests scarce role of ecology shaping phenotypes.
 Submitted to Evolutionary Biology.